 - Avalanche safety...Friday

-Anyone who needs information on winter storms in Colorado should contact their nearest National Weather Service office.
+If you need information on winter storms in Colorado, you should contact their nearest National Weather Service office.

 Boulder office 303.494.3210

 Goodland Kansas office 785.899.7119

 if you live near Pueblo call 719.948.3371

 if you live near Colorado Springs call 719.573.6846